gdiminin/HaSAPPy/README.md

 - nvBowtie 		http://nvlabs.github.io/nvbio/
 - Nextgenemap 		http://cibiv.github.io/NextGenMap/

 File containing genome sequence of the organism of interest should be provided to build teh genome reference used for the allignment.
-Fasta files can be found in Illumina browser (http://support.illumina.com/sequencing/sequencing_software/igenome.html).
-Use the UCSC source.
+Fasta files can be found in Illumina browser.
+Use the UCSC source (http://support.illumina.com/sequencing/sequencing_software/igenome.html).

 =>	***INSTALLATION***